 The current trend also parallels historical patterns of behavior which suggest that peaks and valleys in college enrollment are inversely proportional to the health of the American economy.

-To this end, the National Student Clearinghouse Research Center reports that while college enrollment decreased 1.9 percent over the last year, the downward momentum was mostly driven by students over the age of 24.
+To this end, the National Student Clearinghouse Research Center reports that while college enrollment decreased 1.9 percent over the prior year, the downward momentum was mostly driven by students over the age of 24.
 Clearinghouse says that this demographic accounted for an imposing 74 percent of the decline.

 Insider Higher Ed observes that prospective students over the age of 24 tend to factor immediate employment opportunities into their decision-making process, as opposed to high-school graduates with immediate designs on campus life.
 While the average high school graduate may view college as the imminent next step, those in their mid-20s will have a greater tendency to view the college campus as a safe harbor during a tempest of economic misfortune.